Neelima-89/bmi_calculator/README.md

 # bmi_calculator
-An app which calcuates BMI
+A simple BMI calculator app developed using Flutter